What are they and where did they come from?

 Air detectors were first developed in the textiles industry where autoclaves are used in a process called ‘heat setting’ for yarns and synthetic fibres such as nylon.

-In the textiles industry, autoclaves are used to improve or add certain properties to fibres, such as dimensional stability, elastic properties, heat resistance etc.
+In the textiles industry, autoclaves are used to improve and/or add certain properties to fibres, such as dimensional stability, elastic properties, heat resistance etc.

 Similar to their use in pharmaceuticals; the textile autoclave works in three phases: